Cigna's HealthSpring acquisition helps profit rise

 Premiums and fees rose 48 percent to $6.8 billion, primarily due to its 2012 purchase of HealthSpring, a specialized Medicare provider, as well as organic growth and rate increases.
 Total revenue was $7.62 billion, up from $5.43 billion a year earlier.

-Thursday’s share gains followed a rise Wednesday after news that Cigna had struck a reinsurance deal with Berkshire Hathaway Inc (BRKa.N) that will take some of the volatility from its net earnings by removing gains and losses related to two closed annuity reinsurance businesses.
-It will take a $500 million after-tax charge in the first quarter related to the $2.2 billion agreement.

-The company raised its 2013 profit outlook 5 cents per share, saying it now expects to earn $5.85 to $6.30 per share, compared with a November forecast of $5.80 to $6.25.
-The outlook excludes that charge.
+Customers are continuing to shift to business in which Cigna provides administrative services and employers assume the insurance risk, which has helped fees grow, Cigna said.

+Cigna provides health insurance to companies both in the U.S. and overseas, much of which involves the benefits administration business, and offers Medicare and Medicaid plans.
+It also sells insurance such as life, disability and accident.

-Health insurers are facing a dramatic industry shift in 2013 and 2014 as the Affordable Care Act brings reform to the sector.
+Health insurers are facing a dramatic industry shift in 2013 and 2014 as the Affordable Care Act brings reform to their industry.
 In October, insurers will start offering healthcare policies to individuals and small businesses through online exchanges.

-Laws governing when employers must offer insurance to employees will kick in, and insurers say they may lose some of their employer business to these exchanges over time.
-As a result, many are strengthening their Medicare and Medicaid businesses through acquisitions like that of HealthSpring.
+Laws governing when employers must offer insurance to employees will kick in, and insurers say that they may lose some of their employer business to these exchanges over time.
+Many are strengthening their Medicare and Medicaid businesses through acquisitions like that of HealthSpring as a result.

-Cigna Chief Executive Officer David Cordani said in an interview that the company is well positioned for the exchanges because it does not have a large number of individuals or small businesses with fewer than 50 employees as customers.

-“We don’t have a book of business that is going to be disrupted that we need to protect,” Cordani said.
-“We can look at this new marketplace that’s forming with a fresh set of eyes and develop a business that works.”

-Cordani said Cigna has not decided on which exchanges it will sell insurance, but said that it would choose from among the areas in which it has high volume, efficient insurance businesses.
+Earlier this week, Cigna said it had struck a reinsurance deal with Berkshire Hathaway Inc (BRKa.N) that will take some of the volatility from its net earnings by removing gains and losses related to two closed annuity reinsurance businesses.
+It will take a $500 million after-tax charge in the first quarter.

-Reporting By Caroline Humer; Editing by Gerald E. McCormick and Maureen Bavdek
+Reporting By Caroline Humer; Editing by Lisa Von Ahn and Gerald E. McCormick